KenT2/tboplayer/README.md

 You can use the installer that comes with TBOPlayer, or install it manually.

-From a terminal window open in your home directory, type:
+To use the installer, from a terminal window open in your home directory, type:

         # skip this first line if you have already downloaded and extracted the tarball
         wget https://github.com/KenT2/tboplayer/tarball/master -O - | tar xz
         cd ~/KenT2-tboplayer-* && chmod +x setup.sh && ./setup.sh

 After that, TBOPlayer will have be installed on your system.
-To run it, just type 'tboplayer', or use the icon created in your Desktop.
+To run it, just type 'tboplayer', or use the shortcut created in your Desktop.

 If you prefer to install it manually, do as follows: